Ericsson/dataplanebook/src/glossary.rst

       executed at the same time (e.g., using different core execution units, or at different stages at the CPU pipeline).

+   PDU
+      A protocol data unit (PDU) is a unit of information, transmitted between entities of some particular protocol layer.

+      A PDU typically consists of a protocol layer-specific header and payload data, which itself may be part of a PDU for the next higher layer in the :term:`network protocol suite`.

+      For example, the :term:`data link layer` PDU is the :term:`frame`.

    Peer preemptable EAL thread
       A peer preemptable EAL thread is an EAL thread which may be preempted by the kernel's process scheduler and be replaced with